Creation of a custom Z scale diorama

 Documentation of our (myself and my children) Z Scale (1:220) diorama build.

-By some miracle I've stumbled upon this C-160 Transall by Revell.
+By some miracle I've stumbled upon C-160 Transall by Revell.
 It was a pleasant surprise, since any type of aircraft is a huge rarity in the Z scale world.
 After doing a bunch of research on the aircraft, some of the model's shortcoming started to appear (no rib @ bottom fuselage, no wheel/landing gear detail, propellers could be made more life-like, etc).

 This obviously called for a fun challenge of making the plane as real as possible, so the first task was to fix fuselage and upgrade the landing gear.